From:

 To:

 In this Q&A series, SLJ poses five questions and a request for a book recommendation to a debut YA author.
-Jessica Walker discusses The Secret Astronomers in this latest installment.
+Susie Nadler discusses Lies We Tell About the Stars in this latest installment.

 We are currently offering this content for free.
 Sign up now to activate your personal profile, where you can save articles for future viewing